viebtruong/RDT-3.0/README.md

 ## Overview

-RDT 3.0 is an implementation of the Reliable Data Transfer protocol, designed to ensure accurate and reliable transmission of data over a potentially unreliable network layer.
-This version incorporates features such as error detection, acknowledgments, and retransmissions to handle packet corruption, loss, and ordering.
+RDT 3.0 is an implementation of the Reliable Data Transfer protocol, meticulously crafted as part of the coursework for COMPSCI 453 (Computer Networks) at the University of Massachusetts Amherst.
+This project aims to ensure accurate and reliable transmission of data over a potentially unreliable network layer, incorporating sophisticated features such as error detection, acknowledgments, and retransmissions to address packet corruption, loss, and ordering.

 ## Features